JedS6391/LGP/docs/source/guide/environment.rst

 * ``DefaultValueProvider``
 * ``FitnessFunction``

-To find further information about these components, see `the API documentation. <https://jeds6391.github.io/LGP/api/html/lgp.core.environment/index.html>`_
+.. note:: To find further information about these components, see `the API documentation. <https://jeds6391.github.io/LGP/api/html/lgp.core.environment/index.html>`_

 These components are primarily those related to loading information into the environment (at initialisation time), or functionality that is used throughout the system but is customisable.